map588/Discord-Open-AI-bot-fake-user/README.md

    - Choose a datacenter region close to your target audience
    - Add your SSH key or create a new one

-3. Once your Droplet is created, you can either SSH into it or use the DigitalOcean console:
+3. Once your Droplet is created, you can either use SSH or the DigitalOcean console:
    - To use SSH:

 ```